elixir-crawly/crawly/docs/README.md

 2.  `Crawly.Pipelines.DuplicatesFilter` - filters out items which are
 already stored the system.
-3. `Crawly.Pipelines.JSONEncoder`- converts items into JSON format (so they are stored in JSON)
+3. `Crawly.Pipelines.JSONEncoder`- converts items into JSON format (so they are stored in JSON.)

 The list of item pipelines used with a given project is defined in the project settings.